amunategui/amunategui.github.io/_posts/2014-09-27-ExploringYourDataSet.md

 month: 9
 day: 27
 published: true
 summary: A great way to explore new data is to run a pairwise correlation matrix against it.
-This will pair every combination of your variables and measure the correlations between them.
+This will pair every combination of your variables and measure the correlation between them.
 image: correlations/unnamed-chunk-9.png
 ---

 A great way to explore new data is to run a pairwise correlation matrix against it.
-This will pair every combination of your variables and measure the correlations between them.
+This will pair every combination of your variables and measure the correlation between them.
 For those that aren't familiar with the correlation coefficient, it is simply a measure of similarity between two vectors of numbers.
 The measure value can range between -1 and 1, where 1 is perfectly correlated, and -1 is perfectly inversly correlated.
 A 0 measure means that there are no correlation between both sets of values.

 To help us understand this process, let's download the [adult.data set](https://archive.ics.uci.edu/ml/datasets/Adult) from the UCI Machine Learning Repository.
 This data is based on the 1994 Census and attempts to predict those with income exceeding $50K/year: